RaeXp917/NoFramework_Store/README.md

     ```bash
     docker-compose down
     ```
-    This command gracefully stops and removes the containers.
-Your source code and the persistent database data (stored in a Docker volume) will remain untouched.

 ---
 Thanks for checking out my project!
 I'm super excited about this one 'cause it shows how much I've improved!
 If you’ve got any tips or feedback, feel free to drop a comment!